fernan542/fl_country_code_picker/README.md

 ## 🕹️ Usage

-Just put the component in your application through `VoidCallback` or any functions where you can call the picker.
+Just put the component in your application through any functions where you can show the picker.

 ```dart
   GestureDetector(